TeaCommerce/Tea-Commerce-Documentation/docs/3.3.1/payment-providers/stripe-subscription/README.md

 Click **Add endpoint** to create the webhook endpoint registration and be send to the webhook details screen.

-Finally, from this screen, locate the **Signing secret** section and click the **Click to reveal** button to display and take note of the webhook signing secret as we will need this later so that we can validate webhook requests.
+Finally, from this screen, locate the **Signing secret** section and click the **Click to reveal** button to display of the webhook signing secret.
+Be sure to take note of this as we will need this later so that we can validate webhook requests.

 **NB** You'll need to configure a webhook endpoint for both test and live configurations.
 To configure the test webhook, toggle the **View test data** toggle in the left hand side menu and then repeat the steps from above.